 According to the National Health and Nutrition Examination Survey, as many as 90% of Americans with dark skin pigments could suffer from vitamin D deficiency, which explains my doctor's nonchalant tone.
 Of those with white skin, research suggests 75% have the insufficiency.
 Given my Japanese heritage, and that I'd moved from sun-soaked Sydney to an icy, overcast winter in New York, I discovered that I'm in a high-risk group.

-"The symptoms of vitamin D deficiency are quite subtle and nonspecific," explains Kris Gunnars, BSc, CEO, and founder of Authority Nutrition, which is why many people aren't aware they have an issue.
-Heath issues such as fatigue, poor immunity, muscle pain, lower back pain, and mood fluctuations should act as a red flag.
+"The symptoms of vitamin D deficiency are quite subtle and nonspecific," explains Kris Gunnars, BSc, CEO, and founder of Authority Nutrition (now part of Healthline), which is why many people aren't aware they have an issue.
+Health issues such as fatigue, poor immunity, muscle pain, lower back pain, and mood fluctuations should act as a red flag.

 While severe deficiency isn't common, Joel Fuhrman, MD, says the health consequences extend well beyond fatigue.
 "It's not only important for bones.
 Low levels are thought to contribute to many common diseases, such as depression, diabetes, cancer, cardiovascular disease, and autoimmune conditions."

 If you suspect you might be vitamin D deficient, the first thing you should do is prioritize time outdoors.

 Concerned you might be deficient?
 Here's how to improve your health in next to no time.

 If you suspect you might be vitamin D–deficient, the first thing you should do is prioritize time outdoors.
 That doesn't mean tanning, though, says Josh Axe, DNM, DC, CNS.
 "It's believed that up to 90 to 95% of most people's vitamin D comes from casual sunlight exposure," he points out.